abstract drawing of additive rhythm

 Alignment with Rhythmic Phrasing

-The additive approach helps align a student’s sense of rhythm with the phrasing of the music.
-This is particularly valuable for styles that do not follow strict, even divisions.
+Beyond simple counting, the additive approach aids students in understanding how rhythms align with the phrasing of a piece.
+This is crucial for musical styles that deviate from strict, even divisions.

 Bridging the Gap Between Simple and Complex Rhythms